Close Menu

 3) Once you execute the installation, it will start preparing the files.

 5) This step is very important.
-Obviously we do not need to lose any existing data, programs and Windows settings.
-So, select the first option.
+Obviously, we do not need to lose any existing data, programs and Windows settings.

 6) The installation will start smoothly.

-8) The good thing is it did not ask to login or create an online Microsoft account.
+8) The good thing is it did not ask to log in or create an online Microsoft account.
 It picked up my old Windows 8 local user account.

-9) For some strange reasons, even after I entered my local user account credential, it showed below error related to setting up an online Microsoft account.
-I did not bother since I do not want to login with an online user account which will create another new user profile.
+9)Even after entering my local user account credential, it showed the below error related to setting up an online Microsoft account.
+I did not bother much since I do not want to log in with an online user account that will create another new user profile.

 10) After settings up and configuring apps and other settings, you will get the upgraded Windows 8.1 enterprise desktop.
 It will keep your files, settings and same profile.
+So, we successfully upgraded without losing personal data or formatting the disk.

 Final Words